data-mermaid/mermaid-api/src/sqltables/README.md

 Few things to note:

-* `sql`: Select statement that will be used to etch the data.
+* `sql`: Select statement that will be used to fetch the data.
 The model fields defined need to exist in the select columns.
 * `sql_args`: Arguments that are resolved in the `sql` when running queries.
 * `db_table`: In SQLTables, `db_table` is used to define an alias for the `sql` statement.
+    This should **NOT** be set to the same as the actual underlying database table
 * `managed = False`: This is **NOT** a managed table

 ## Querying